Undergraduate Course Catalog 2014-2015

 The completion of the dual major requires no additional credits for graduation beyond the 128 required of all UNH students.
 All coursework required for international affairs must be completed with a grade of C or better.
 For information, contact the Center for International Education, Hood House, (603) 862-2398, www.unh.edu/cie.

 *The Department of Civil Engineering has worked with the UNH Center for International Education to develop a dual-major program in civil engineering and international affairs.
-Civil engineering students participating in this program spend at least one semester studying abroad in a foreign language.
+Civil engineering students participating in this program spend at least one semester studying abroad in a foreign experience.
 Students can complete the international affairs dual major in five years or less and do not need to have pre-existing skills in a foreign language before coming to UNH.
 For more information, contact Ray Cook at (603) 862-1411 or by e-mail to email@example.com.

 Research Associate Professor: Lee Alexander, David M. Burdick, Brian R. Calder, Stephen H. Jones, Douglas C. Vandemark, Cameron P. Wake, Larry G. Ward